Home ► RIDE ► FAQs ► Answer

 - Click on Disk → Dump to show the Dump to destination dialog.

-Click on OK to close the dialog and return to the Dump to destination dialog.
-Along with its name, the application also shows the type of image recognized from its extension.
+- Along with its name, the application now also shows the type of container recognized from the extension.

 - The Filler Byte (Alt+B) determines the value that will be used as the initial content of fresh formatted sectors.
 You usually may leave the default.

-- The Show report when done checkbox (Alt+R) causes the application to show a summary at the end of the dump.
-Included in the report is also a summary of what errors arose and a summary of the full track low-level analysis (Alt+A).
-If observing delays in accessing the floppy drive (e.g. in a highly concurrent environment), be sure to have the Real-time thread priority check-box (Alt+P) ticked.
+- The Show report when done checkbox (Alt+R) instructs the application to show a summary at the end of the dump.
+Included in the report is a summary of what errors arose and a summary of the full track low-level analysis (Alt+A).

 - If the target image initialization requires intervention, a corresponding dialog will pop up (e.g. for a *.DSK image).
-When done, a dialog displaying the actual progress of dumping shows up.

 - Occasionally during dumping, the Sector read error dialog may pop up, reporting on errors while reading a particular sector.
 For copy-protected floppies, you may accept the errors (see the Accept button options), otherwise you may want to reattempt reading the sector (the Retry button) or choose one of recovery strategies (the Recover button options).